BAT CONTROL & BAT REMOVAL SERVICES

 When people realize they have bats in their house, it conjures all sorts of nightmare situations in their minds.
-Greatly exaggerating the number of bats they have, the damage they can do, guano clean-up and so on.
-While there are risks and things to be aware of, the worst-case scenarios are rare and most bat removals go smoothly and quickly.
+Thinking of bat infestations, the damage they can do, guano clean-up and so on.
+While there are risks to having bats in your home or building, the worst-case scenarios are rare and the bat control & removal process typically goes smoothly and quickly.

 First and foremost, bats are federally protected which essentially means companies and individuals are not allowed to kill them and there is a certain period of time that absolutely nothing can be done about them.
 This period of time, between April 1st and July 31st, is known as ‘maternity season’ and its when they are typically pregnant or nursing young flightless bats.
 There are, of course, some exceptions for special circumstances.

 These restrictions happen to be beneficial to both you and the bats.
 They eat a ton of insects, such as mosquitos, at night and are endangered so evicting them instead of killing them makes sense by allowing them to stay in the area and continue to feed.
+Some species of bats, such as the Little Brown Bat, can eat 500 – 1000 mosquitoes in one (1) hour.
+So if we consider the night 8 hours, that can add up to 4000 – 8000 in a night.
 If you avoid evicting them during maternity season there is much less of a risk of having dead bats in your structure.

 Since bats can fly and can fit into some incredibly tiny gaps (if a #2 pencil can fit and it’s about 2 1/2 inches wide) they can enter your structure in many different places.
 If it is not in a gable vent, it is common to be unable to actually see the bats, however, there are a lot of visual indicators that the bats are using an area.
 Due to their numbers, they often discolor the area they are using and they tend to create a LOT of guano, all of which helps the technician in finding the right spot.